How Much Does It Cost to Replace a Flat Roof?

 More Usage Space

 A flat rooftop provides you with additional living space that you may make use of.
-You may simply set up a table and chairs as a small outside setting for your home (if you have the proper structural approval!).
+It may be possible to set up a table and chairs as a small outside setting for your home (if you have the proper structural approval!).

 However, if you truly want to make the most of that space, why not include more details?
 Create a rooftop garden or scatter herbs along the perimeter.